mcken-04/apex-fleet-data-pipeline/README.md

 ![Slicer Demo](assets/fuel_consumption.gif)

 - **Dispatch Operations Drilldown:** Developed a conditional formatting matrix that automatically highlights drivers averaging over 265 minutes per route in red, while rewarding highly efficient drivers averaging below 240 minutes in blue, and those highlighted in yellow sitting between each threshold.
 The matrix also gives a detailed look into which drivers are creating unnecessary fuel log mistakes, highlighting those in red with 8 or more log errors.
 This allows management to shift from "guessing" who is underperforming to implementing targeted retraining.
-   - **Business Insight:** The matrix shows at least 8 drivers struggle to meet the average delivery goal, with 4 others right on the line of failing the threshold.
+   - **Business Insight:** The matrix shows at least 8 drivers struggle to meet the average delivery goal, with 4 others right on the line of failing to meet the threshold.
 - **Fleet Maintenance Health:** Identified critical fleet risks by isolating vehicles currently operating with "Missing Logs" or "Overdue" maintenance status.
 The donut chart immediately flags vehicles operating "Missing Logs", allowing dispatchers to ground non-compliant vehicles before they result in DOT fines or breakdowns.
    - **Business Insight:** Over half of the fleet are either overdue for a service (*52%*) or missing a maintenance log (*2%*).

 ---

 ## Strategic Recommendations
-* **Fuel Logs:**: Initiate an immediate hardware audit on the vehicles flagged with 5,000+ gallon anomalies to determine if the issue is a faulty telemetry sensor or a software logging error.
+* **Fuel Logs:** Initiate an immediate hardware audit on the vehicles flagged with 5,000+ gallon anomalies to determine if the issue is a faulty telemetry sensor or a software logging error.
 If neither bugs are found, a training session for employees struggling with manual fuel logging is recommended.
 *  **Prolonged Delivery Services:** While the Operations Drilldown give the managers the ability to find slower drivers.
 Re-training would be a key tool to help boost those drivers that are struggling to maintain a swift delivery time below 265 minutes.
 Pairing these drivers with employees that maintain a low average delivery time would give a chance to show drivers possible bottlenecks they take when delivering.
 If needed, a 1-on-1 efficiency training should be scheduled for underperforming drivers quarterly or yearly.
 *  **Maintenance Logs:** Over half of the company's fleet is underperforming in fleet maintenance logs.
 Maintenance should go through these logs to determine if any have been mislabeled.
-The vehicles that remain as "Overdue" should be pulled form routes at a proper time to receive their maintenance to comply with DOT regulations and ensure a safe working environment for our employees.
+The vehicles that remain as "Overdue" should be pulled from routes at a proper time to receive their maintenance to comply with DOT regulations and ensure a safe working environment for our employees.

 ---

-## Next Steps
-While the initial pipeline successfully identified core operational bottlenecks, I plan to exand this project in the following ways:
-* **Efficiency Training:** Re-analize employees after training to detemrine if training has improved averages.
-* **Row-Level Security in Power BI:** Implement RLS within the dashboard so regional dispatch managers can log in and securely view only their drivers and fleet to their assigned operating territories for less data clutter and faster response time.
-* **Route Mapping:** Integrate a mapping API like Google Maps into the data generation script to map actual latitude/longitude coordinates, allowing for visual bottleneck analysis of specific traffic routes in Power BI.
-* **Cloud Migration & Data Automation:** Transition the local PostgreSQL database to a cloud eniroment like Google Cloud SQL and automate the Python data geration script to update incoming data on a weekly or monthly schedule.

 ## Repository Structure
 ```text